Aboriginal and Torres Strait Islander viewers are advised that this article contains names and images of deceased persons.

 The Theatrette is the perfect place to spend a cosy morning or afternoon immersed in Australia’s audiovisual culture.
 Enjoy a coffee in the courtyard before or after the doco and discover other gems from the collection screening in the Mediatheque or on display in The Library, Kookaburra Room or in our Recent Relics installation.
 Explore what’s on offer in our heritage building

-Screenings are every Saturday and Sunday commencing at 10.30am, 11.30am, 12.30pm and 2.30pm – drop in at any time throughout the screening.
+Screenings are every Saturday and Sunday commencing at 11:00 am, 12:30 pm and 2:30 pm.
+You’re welcome to drop in at any time during the sessions.
 Entry is free and no bookings are required.

 Saturday |